g-zajac/dummy-modbus-stepper-controller/README.md

 ![prototype](doc/dummy-modbus.png)

-OLED on the device displays diagnostic informations i.e. IP address, values of some modbus registers - velocity, acceleration etc.
+OLED (monochromatic on the device) displays diagnostic informations like: IP address, values of some modbus registers - velocity, acceleration etc.
 Rotary encoder is used for setting simulated error code.

 ## Built With